SHAKKANS/SHAKKANS/README.md

 👋 I am an enthusiastic Software Quality Professional with a zest for delivering quality products, by using rigorous quality assurance processes and leveraging technology and tools.👋

       💡 When it comes to testing software, I am curious and think outside the box to find nonconformities in the system and report them before the customer catches them.

-      👯 I always look to collaborate with the team and think of ways how testing be made more efficient with the help of integration of technology, tools and processes.
+      👯 Collaborate with the team and think of ways how testing can be made more efficient with the help of integration of technology, tools and processes.
       🔭 Excited to learn and explore new Software testing trends, technologies and tools and how these can benefit in Software Testing.
       🗞️ My other areas of expertise include Agile Project Management and Scrum Framework, monitoring the Sprint development and progress.
       🤔 Some of the areas where I might need help are the DevOps Integration Pipeline, and Application network infrastructure.